edwardsmith999/TTCF4LAMMPS/README.md

 		read_restart snapshot.rst

 And each fix nvt command should have the same ID throughout the whole run, bot for the mother and the daughter trajectory.
-The second point which needs clarification is the mapping procedure works is the following way: in order to keep a general algorithm, each single dimension can be independenlty mirrored.
-There are 6 total dimensions, namely x,y,z,vx,v,z.
+The second point which needs clarification is the mapping procedure.
+It  works is the following way: in order to keep a general algorithm, each single dimension can be independenlty mirrored.
+There are 6 total dimensions, namely x,v_x,y,v_y,z,v_z.
 Thus, a mapping can be identified by a set of six digits, each of which can be either 0 (no reflection) or 1 (reflection).
 For instance, the sequence 101100 identifies the following mapping

-	(101100) = (-x , y , -z , -vx , vy , vz )
+	(101100) = (-x , vx , -y , -vy , z , vz )

 There are a total of 2^6 independent mappings, hence the string corresponding to the selected mapping can be translated into a number from 0 to 63 by simply converting the string from a binary to a decimal number.
 The mappings selected here are